 Looking for more information about implementing strategies in various settings?
-Select from the list below to get the full list of objectives and strategies for the settings you are working in.
+Select from the categories below to see the full list of objectives and strategies for the settings you are working in.

-A 2-page list of the plan strategies (PDF, 69 KB) is also available.
+A two-page list of plan strategies (PDF, 69 KB) is also available.

 If you want to view individual sections to fit your needs, select from the list below.
 The plan is not available in hard copy.
 You may print all or sections of the report without any permissions.
-Also available are the public comments (PDF, 531 KB) submitted prior to publishing the state plan.
+Also available are the public comments (PDF, 531 KB) submitted before the state plan was published.